MikeHopley/ftl-ships-strategy/index.md

 Until you get more crew, it’s typically best to keep one Repair Drone and the AP Drone.
 Selling both Repair Drones is viable, but selling the AP drone is really dangerous.
 Keeping the AP drone brings down the sellable total to 77 scrap.

-Because you are so vulnerable, almost always rush shield upgrades.
+Because you are so vulnerable, typically rush shield upgrades.
 It’s even worth hitting an immediate store to trade drone stuff for shields.
 Rushing shields also gives more chances for early crew kills.
 Use the Heavy Laser as a shield-breaker, so you can ion O2.

 If your weapons take one damage, you can still attack.
 Fire the ion then switch to the laser (you can wait to see if the ion hits).

 Use your Engi for manning and repairs; you only have 10% dodge anyway.
 Walk them towards weapons during the FTL jump.

 Vent below 50% oxygen to reduce the chance of enemies targeting weapons.
 Your Repair Drones make this quite safe.
 Before the fight, drop O2 to 95%.
-Then open all doors, and shut the weapons left door and the doors right door.
+Open all doors, shut the weapons left door, and shut the doors right door.
 With O2 off, this gets you below 50% in under 8 seconds.

 The drone system requires power to be smart-targeted.
 Turn on a drone before enemy weapons fire.
 It may be worth deploying an AP drone before it’s even needed, as that powers the system without letting Repair Drones unpark themselves (see below).